 No one liked the answer.
 The I fund dropped almost 12% in January.
 In February it lost another 10%.
 The S and C funds kept on losing money as well.
 The TSP investors nearing retirement, especially those in the FERS system, were looking at a later retirement than they had planned or later than they wanted to retire–not out of choice but, for some, out of financial necessity.
-(You can check out the monthly returns for all of the TSP funds as well as the yearly returns in our TSP corner.)

 With articles like TSP Funds Reflect Worst Stock Returns for January in 113 Years, it is a relief to have the opportunity to finally point out some good news, the returns for these funds for the month of March are looking much better.